maumitabhaumik/maumitabhaumik.github.io/index.md

 <h3> <span style="color: #3498DB ;">Updates!</span> </h3>

-- I have been awarded the _Paula Menyuk Travel Award_ for BUCLD-50.
+- I have been awarded the _Paula Menyuk Travel Award_ to attend BUCLD-50.
 - Abstract accepted for a Poster at the [_50th Boston University Conference on Language Development_](https://www.bu.edu/bucld/).
 - I have successfully defended my Ph.D. dissertation on 28 July 2025.
 - Manuscript published in [_First Language_](https://doi.org/10.1177/01427237251347860).